 These laws are a good thing.
 They require taxpayer money to be used both appropriately and efficiently.
 They promote competition.
 They reduce waste and minimize fraud.
 In short, they help to ensure that cities and other government agencies are doing right by our money.

 One of the common requirements in government purchasing is soliciting competitive bids.
-What this means in practice is, when a city or other government agency wants to make a purchase using taxpayer money, they usually issue a Request for Proposal (RFP), which is a document outlining what it is the agency would like to purchase, and the requirements for potential vendors.
+What this means in practice is, when a city or other government agency wants to make a purchase using taxpayer money, they usually issue a Request for Proposal (RFP), which is a document outlining what it is the agency would like to purchase, and the requirements for potential vendors—a government procurement contract.

 Sometimes a Request for Information (RFI) or Request for Quotation (RFQ) will be issued before the RFP.
 These are requests from the agency doing the procuring to learn more about the capabilities of certain suppliers, or to invite suppliers to give quotes and discuss payment terms, respectively.
 More often than not, an RFI or RFQ will be followed by an RFP.

 The RFP response period typically lasts 30 days, during which multiple companies provide proposals for a given contract.
 At the end of this period, the city usually uses a scoring mechanism to rank each bid based on any number of factors.
 While price is always an important component of the overall score, others components, including whether the company is located in the United States, is veteran- or MWBE (Minority and Women Business Enterprises)-owned, or has strong ESG scores may come into play as well.
 Other times, the city will send out a bid contract in which the lowest bid wins the contract and enters into an agreement with the city, regardless of any other non-monetary factors.